KnightNiwrem/telegraf-throttler/README.md

 // Incoming Throttler
 const inConfig = {
-  highWater: 0,                           // Trigger strategy if throttler is not ready for a new job
+  highWater: 3,                       // Trigger strategy if throttler is not ready for a new job
   maxConcurrent: 1,                   // Only 1 job at a time
   minTime: 333,                       // Wait this many milliseconds to be ready, after a job
-  strategy: Bottleneck.strategy.OVERFLOW, // Drop jobs if throttler is not ready }
+  strategy: Bottleneck.strategy.LEAK, // Drop jobs if throttler is not ready }

 // Outgoing Private Throttler